Govt. Tourism License 3195/080/81

 We advise our guests to emphasize hydrating their bodies by drinking lots of water, garlic soup, ginger, honey, and lemon tea, which can prevent altitude sickness.

-Transportation, Meals and Drink
+Transportation, Meals, and Drinks

 All airport pick-up and drop-off services from and to TIA will be carried out by private transportation.
 A jeep transfer will be used when driving from Kathmandu to Koto to Kathmandu.
 An exclusive private Kathmandu sightseeing tour will be organized for you before the Himlung expedition.